petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 worker.

 Option 1.2 is a bit newer,
-with research software engineering (RSE) becoming a more common job title in academia (my current one).
+with research software engineer (RSE) becoming a more common job title in academia (my current one).
 Essentially the strategy is to pay for the expertise so scientists don't need to do so much on their own.